TemistoclesZwang/TemistoclesZwang/README.md

 I currently participate in a Scientific Initiation Project at my university (IFPI).
 **Which aims to help people with speech difficulties through technology. 🌈**

-Technologies used in this project:
+Technologies used in the current project I participate:

     machine learning, speech recognition,shell script,python,github,scrum.